lokeshkumar80/M.Tech_Thesis/README.md

 - **Our INT8 (14.48%) outperforms bitsandbytes INT8 (14.60%)** - per-channel absmax scaling preserves more information than bitsandbytes vector-wise scaling for this task, and is 30% faster (RTF 0.101 vs 0.145) on consumer GPU
 - **FP4 produces best overall result (14.05%)** - 0.41% better than FP16 baseline, suggesting quantization noise acts as mild regularization on this test set
 - **Percentile clipping alone recovers 97% of INT4 collapse** - naive INT4 at 620.91% drops to 19.00% by simply replacing max(|W|) with 99.9th percentile - no calibration data required
+- **Percentile clipping is effective only at 4-bit and above** - at 2-bit (3 levels), the binding constraint is level count not outliers.
+Even with p=99.9 clipping, ~40-50% of Whisper weights still round to 0 (empty output, WER 100%).
+Minimum viable bit width for percentile clipping on Whisper is 4-bit
 - **Activation-aware scaling makes INT4 worse, not better** - children's speech produces large encoder activations (act_pct >> weight_pct).
 The geometric mean formula widens quantization scales rather than tightening them, pushing near-zero weights back to zero.
 Even alpha=0.1 gives 392.36% WER.
 The correct solution is NF4's quantile grid which places levels where weights actually exist, not relative to activation magnitude
 - **Naive layer pruning is catastrophic** - removing just 2 of 32 encoder layers causes 623% WER, motivating LoRA recovery as the next phase
 - **2-bit and 1-bit failure modes differ from 4-bit** - 4-bit hallucinates (decoder runs to token limit), 2-bit/1-bit collapse weights to zero (decoder produces empty outputs)